 Below are descriptions for a few of our most sought-after programs:

-The course is designed to further the development of young physician-scientists interested in or engaged in translational or clinical neuroscience research.
+The biennial course is designed to further the development of young physician-scientists interested in or engaged in translational or clinical neuroscience research.
 Held at the Annual Meeting, this course will provide selected research fellows, residents, and junior faculty members with strategies for career development and developing research grant proposals that are designed to encourage trainees and junior faculty to pursue careers in academic neurology.

 The purpose of this course is to encourage trainees and junior staff to pursue careers in neurology, in particular, academic neurology.

 The ANA-NINDS Career Development Symposium is designed to provide the K08, K12, K23 and K99 recipients with the essential tools to enhance their ability to write successful grant proposals and to obtain grant funding from NIH and other institutions.
 The Symposium is led by senior neurologists and neuroscientists who have proven success in scientific grant writing.
 Senior staff from the NINDS will provide advice concerning the mechanisms involved in grant submission and evaluation.
+This symposium is typically held prior to the ANA Annaul meeting.